 Cook for 10 hours on LOW*.
 How long you cook your meat depends on the weight.
-I found this guide helpful.
-The meat will be falling off the bone when it’s ready.
-Shred the meat and return it to the slow cooker.

 In the meantime, preheat your broiler.
 Line a couple rimmed baking sheets with tin foil and add the shredded meat in a single layer.
 Drizzle a bit of the juices over the top and crisp your meat.

 Doesn’t it look good?!